top of page

 The series of meetings covers the whole lifecycle of the job seeking process, from getting started to improving your performance on the phone and at interviews.
 However, the timing of redundancies hardly ever coincides with the start of a cycle!
 Never mind, join us, and we will brief you on what you have missed.
 See our FAQs (Frequently Asked Questions) for newcomers.

-Meetings Programme: April - July 2025
+Meetings Programme: September - December 2025

 Workshop